 Approximately 8% of all intracranial tumors which manifest clinically are attributed to schwannomas.
 The majority of acoustic neuromas are unilateral and sporadic.
 Bilateral acoustic neuromas are in fact genetic and constitute a bit less than 5% of all schwannomas.
 Acoustic neuromas in general, tend to present between the fourth to sixth decades of life.
 Acoustic neuromas developing in individuals with neurofibromatosis type 2 (NF II) are likely to present earlier, with a peak incidence around the third decade of life.
 Although rare, acoustic schwannomas can occur in children.
 There is a small female preponderance with an aggravation of problems during pregnancy.
-Hereditary acoustic neuroma occurs in NF II much more often compared to neurofibromatosis type 1 (NF I), although the latter is much more common.
+The hereditary acoustic neuroma occurs in NF II much more often compared to neurofibromatosis type 1 (NF I), although the latter is much more common.
 Unilateral acoustic neuroma has been reported exclusively in 24% of cases with NF I, while bilateral acoustic schwannoma is a hallmark of NF II.
 Both these conditions are autosomal dominant.
 The defective genetic locus has been localized to chromosome 17 in NF I and chromosome 22 in NF II.

 Grossly, the tumor is rubbery-firm with a pale, gray color.
 It shows different degrees of vascularity and has a well-defined capsule, which could be discoursed by the displaced and stretched nerve fibers.
 The cut section is usually pale gray and firm with a finely trabeculated appearance.
 Often, evidence of cystic degeneration, hemorrhage, xanthomatous changes and points of calcification may be present and are encountered in large tumors.
 These changes give a variegated appearance in consistency and color to the giant tumors.
 The blood supply of the tumor comes mainly from the internal auditory artery, which forks the surface of the tumor with several tiny branches.
 For larger tumors, there might be blood supply through small branches of the neighboring cerebellar and pontine arteries.